Veetaha/ts-typedefs/README.md

         string
 >>; // string

-// You may use leading ampersand or pipe for separation branches: type t4 = If<(true)
+// You may use leading ampersand or pipe to separate branches type t4 = If<(true)
     | number, // you may use & instead of |